Ajrarn/Natao/app/languages/helpMarkdown-en.md

 # Images

-You may insert images in your document, as we've done with the Natao logo, here:
+You may insert images in your document, as we've done with the Natao logo, like so:

     ::gfm
     ![Logo de Natao](./natao.png)